ntysdd/re2c2j/README.md

 re2c is a lexer generator.
 It compiles regular expression specifications into automata and encodes them into target language.

-At the time of writing, supported target languages are C, Rust and Go. (https://re2c.org)
+At the time of writing, supported target languages are C/C++, Rust and Go. (https://re2c.org and https://github.com/skvadrik/re2c)

 ### How is code translated

 re2c2j currently translates generated code line by line, adding necessary surrounding code.

-`goto` statements are translated to `while` and `switch`, which hopefully will be JIT-compiled into equiv machine code.
+`goto` statements are translated into `while` and `switch`, which hopefully will be JIT-compiled into equiv machine code.

+Pointers are translated into array indices.

 Only `--nested-ifs` mode is supported.